ropensci/roweb3/content/blog/2022-11-22-r-universe-stars-1-en/index.md

 <a href="/blog/2022/11/22/r-universe-stars-1-es/" target="_blank">Lee la versión en español de este artículo</a>
 </div>

 This is the first post of our interview series __"Meeting the stars of the R-universe"__.
-We aim to share with the community the working groups and people behind the development of the software and packages that many of us use and that are available in _r-universe_.
-We want to show and know different projects around the world, the work they do, their processes and users.
-We begin our journey in _Argentina_  with a team that uses R and develops R packages in the Argentinean State (be sure to watch the video with excerpts from the interview).
+We aim to introduce the working groups and people behind the development of software and packages many of us use and which are available through the _R-Universe_.
+We want to highlight and explore different teams and projects around the world, the work they do, their processes and users.
+We begin our journey in _Argentina_  with a team that uses R and develops R packages for the Argentinean State.
+Be sure to watch the [video](#video-of-the-interview) at the end with excerpts from the interview.

 ## Working with R packages in the Argentinian state